OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 **Duration:** Concentration, up to 1 minute

 You create a seismic disturbance at a point on the ground that you can see within range.
-For the duration, an intense tremor rips through the ground in a 100-foot-radius circle centered on that point and shakes creatures and structures in contact with the ground in that area.
+For the duration, an intense tremor rips through the ground in a 100-foot radius circle centered on that point and shakes creatures and structures in contact with the ground in that area.

 The ground in the area becomes difficult terrain.